Jebin-Santhosh/Simple-Quiz-Application/README.md

-# Simple-Quiz-Application
+# Quiz-Application
-A Simple Quiz Application Build With Java & MySQL Database Connectivity !!
+A Quiz Application Build With Java & MySQL Database Connectivity !!

 Created & Developed By Jebin Santhosh !!